About the Inspection Panel

 The Panel is an impartial fact-finding body, independent from the World Bank management and staff, reporting directly to the Board.
 The Inspection Panel process aims to promote accountability at the World Bank, give affected people a greater voice in activities supported by the World Bank that affect their rights and interests, and foster redress when warranted.

-In response to complaints from project-affected people, we have a mandate to review projects funded by the World Bank, through the International Bank for Reconstruction and Development (IBRD) and International Development Association (IDA).
-The Panel assesses allegations of harm to people or the environment and reviews whether the Bank followed its operational policies and procedures.
+In response to complaints from project-affected people, we have a mandate to review projects funded by the World Bank through the International Bank for Reconstruction and Development (IBRD) and International Development Association (IDA).
+The Panel assesses allegations of harm to people or the environment and reviews whether the Bank followed its operational policies and procedures including Bank’s environmental and social policies (Environmental and Social Safeguard Policies and the Environmental and Social Framework), and all other policies and procedures applicable to the design, appraisal and implementation of a Bank-financed project.

 This often includes issues such as: